The Howard – Theater Review – SECONDO at TheaterWorks Hartford

 Howard Steven Frydman is General Manager and Executive Director of BATV – Channels 5, 95 & 96 and a member of the CCC.
 Please feel free to contact Mr. Frydman with your thoughts and ideas at TheHoward24@gmail.com.

-Posted in Howard, Howard Steven Frydman, The Howard, Theater, TheaterWorks | Tagged , , , , , , | Leave a comment
+Posted in Food, food review, Howard, Howard Steven Frydman, The Howard | Tagged , , , , , , , , | Leave a comment

-The Howard – Theater Review – “INDECENT” at Playhouse on Park
+The Howard – Theater Review – WICKED

 Reviewer: Howard Steven Frydman aka “The Howard”

-Production: INDECENT
+Production: WICKED

 Howard Steven Frydman is General Manager and Executive Director of BATV – Channels 5, 95 & 96 and a member of the CCC.
 Please feel free to contact Mr. Frydman with your thoughts and ideas at TheHoward24@gmail.com.